top of page

 She dropped her hands and stalked her way back, smirking as the song faltered, fear etching its way into the

-during her long life.
+her long life.
 Every grief she’d ever held slammed into her at once, her sobs the drum of the song.
 It

-wracking sobs to still.
+breath, forcing the wracking sobs to still.

 Morrigan stood, Lonán still yelling his defiance at the banshee.
 She wished she had her bow, even if she

-hour.
-Their majik clashed so violently that the entirety of the remaining camp slipped from life.
-Death was
+caeles, it required more effort than draining a human.
+Their majik clashed so violently that the entirety of

-had a moment to grab her sword.
-She raised her blade and her ragged breathing made her stagger a step
+her blade, and her ragged breathing made her stagger a step before bringing it down into the heart.
+“You are

-before bringing it down into the heart.
-“You are the perfect mourner, but all grief must come to an end.”
-She
+the perfect mourner, but all grief must come to an end.”
+She twisted the blade, feeling no joy as the light

-twisted the blade, feeling no joy as the light dimmed slowly from bright tearful eyes.
-She let out a breath,
+dimmed slowly from bright, tearful eyes.
+She let out a breath, hating that the keening sound still rang in her

-hating that the keening sound still rang in her ears.
-The sun peeked over the horizon, blinding her a moment
+ears.
+The sun peeked over the horizon, blinding her a moment before she turned her back on it.
+She glanced

-before she turned her back on it.
 She wiped the blood from her blade and returned it to its sheath.
-“Let us
+“Fuck.”
+She seethed, how had she not

-return, Lonán.”
-The raven cawed its agreement, taking to the sky in a single wing beat.
-Crows sang out in
+clipped tone, and took to the sky in a single wing beat.
+Crows sang out in the stillness, descending from the

-the stillness, descending from the ebbing darkness to feast upon the dead.
+ebbing darkness to feast upon the dead.

 Morrigan returned to her tent, placing her sword belt on the table in the center of the space, and discarded